Roman walls of Verona: Republican walls

 The late-Republican walls were divided into two sectors, one to the southwest and one to the southeast.
 The southwest sector followed, set back about ten meters toward the ancient center, the alignment formed by Via Diaz, Vicolo S. Andrea, Corte Farina, Vicolo del Guasto, Piazza S. Nicolò and Via Frattini.
 Just before Via Leoncino, the walls bent southeastward, to reconnect with the Adige with a layout that roughly corresponds to that of Via Leoncino-via Amanti.

-Thus, the two segments both started from the bank of the Adige and continued in a northwest-southeast and northeast-southwest direction, respectively, in keeping with the orientation of the urban layout of Roman Verona.
+The two segments both started from the bank of the Adige and continued in a northwest-southeast and northeast-southwest direction, respectively, in keeping with the orientation of the urban layout of Roman Verona.
 The defensive curtain was 940 meters long and bounded an area with an approximate surface area of 430,000 m^{2}.
 The two gates Borsari and Leoni, open in the two sections of the wall, allowed access to the city from the southeast and southwest, respectively.

-The curtain wall had a cobblestone conglomerate foundation with a section of almost 4 meters, while the elevation started from a width of as much as 3.60 meters at the base and narrowed in section going upward, by means of some recesses: the front towards the countryside, after a plinth of four rows and two initial recesses of two rows, rose up marked by a regular series of recesses, one every six courses of bricks.
+The curtain wall had a cobblestone conglomerate foundation with a section of almost 4 meters.
+The elevation started from a width of as much as 3.60 meters at the base and narrowed in section going upward, by means of some recesses: the front towards the countryside, after a plinth of four rows and two initial recesses of two rows, rose up marked by a regular series of recesses, one every six courses of bricks.
 This was a common building technique in central Italic settings as early as the beginning of the first century B.C. and documented in Cisalpine Gaul a little later in the same century.
-The elevation toward the city, on the other hand, had a rectilinear profile, free of recesses.
+The elevation toward the city had a rectilinear profile, free of recesses.